 It started to rain then, in big heavy drops.
 As the group walked on, one of them turned back and said, “Are you sure you’re going to be OK?”
 I nodded.
 “I hope you at least have a phone,” he replied.
 This made me suddenly doubt my confidence.
 There was absolutely nothing to fear: I just had to follow the path all the way through.
 I didn’t need a phone or a map: there was just one road.
 But someone being worried about you makes you a little worried for yourself.
 I tried to focus on the view of Porthkidney Sands up ahead: it was a beach so full of sand that it seemed like a mini-desert.
 I hobbled along like a penguin, learning to place my feet at angles in the mud to avoid slipping.

 I crossed several hikers on the way, all of them wearing inappropriate shoes, grumbling about the mud and rain, doing the penguin dance.
 White and yellow primroses sprung up on the sides of the path and raindrops rolled off delicate white allium flowers.
 I stepped aside to let a family of four through.
-The youngest boy carefully held something in his hand that he showed me jubilantly: a snail almost as big as his palm.
+The youngest boy had a huge smile on his face as he held up his hand to show me what he was carrying: a snail almost as big as his palm.

-Walking through the streets of Lelant (I made a mental note to add this lovely village to my list of potential retirement places) I came across a photographer on the road, aiming his camera at a robin sitting on the gate of a garden.
+Walking through the streets of Lelant I came across a photographer on the road, aiming his camera at a robin sitting on the gate of a garden.
 I stopped quietly, waiting for him to complete the shoot.
 He clicked a few times, and then walked towards me smiling.
 Wordlessly, he showed me the photo.
 A close up of the robin’s furry head, against a blurred green background.
 You could literally count every feather!
 It was his way of saying thanks.
 “It’s lovely!”
 I gushed.
-He continued to smile like he’d just won a prize.
+He smiled like he’d just won a prize.

 I made my way to Lelant station, which comprised a single platform overlooking a marshy area full of gulls and ducks.
-A loud gull sat on the shade above me.
 I thought I was the only one on the platform, but after a while, I noticed a man siting in a corner dusting his boots, which were covered in mud.
 “I see you’ve come the same way as me,” I said, grinning.
 We chatted for some time, and he left to continue his walk up to Lelant Saltings and onto Hayle.

 The train arrived shortly, and I waved frantically at the driver to stop but she didn’t.
-If you come across this advice about waving to train drivers online and decide to follow it, like me, you’re only going to look foolish.
-The next train stopped though at the scheduled time.
+If you come across this advice online about waving to train drivers and decide to follow it, like me, you’re only going to look foolish.
+The next train stopped though, as scheduled.
 From my window seat, I saw a group of four people walking on the dunes, waving at me, and I waved back to them, hoping they could see me.

 I’d made it.
 Ramya of the wobbly knees and unsteady feet had just stumbled her way through the five miles from St Ives to Lelant.
 Someone who’s always had trouble with balance had held her hand out and helped five people cross a muddy path.
 I’d got drenched in the rain, I’d shivered in the cold, and – the biggest achievement of all – I’d managed to avoid being killed by a golf ball.
 Ha!